Help to Buy Scheme for First Time Buyers

 The government’s Help to Buy Scheme (HTB) will enable eligible first time buyers to get up to 5% of the purchase price of a new house or apartment back in the form of a tax rebate.
 This can then be used towards the deposit on the purchase .

-The total tax rebate under HTB will be limited to the total income tax and DIRT paid over the previous four tax years and will be capped at €20k.
-If you have paid less than €20k income tax / DIRT in the past 4 years – the maximum rebate possible will be the amount of tax you paid.
+The total tax rebate under Help to Buy will be limited to the total income tax and DIRT paid over the previous four tax years and will be capped at €20k.
+If you have paid less than €20k income tax / DIRT in the past 4 years – the maximum rebate possible will be the total amount of tax you paid.

 Purchases Before Jan 1st 2017

 The rules are different for houses bought or built between July 19th 2016 and Dec 31st 2016.
 These properties will be eligible for tax rebates on purchases up to €600,000 – but the rebate will still be limited to €20,000.

 Purchases from Jan 1st 2017 – The 5% tax rebate will only apply to houses priced up to €500,000.
 Still with a €20k cap.

 Applications for Help to Buy